webnandroid/XMPP-Chat-using-Openfire-In-Web-And-Android/README.md

   ## Android Client Implementation

-  We are goind to use Asmack android library to implement XMPP client in android.
+  We are going to use Asmack android library to implement XMPP client in android.
 Lets include asmack gradle files

   ``` java
     compile 'org.igniterealtime.smack:smack-android:4.1.1'